 (t-shirt Cricut SVG files designs are coming next week!)

-A Cricut How To: Make Disney Bags & Disney Purses
+A Cricut Maker Project: How To Make Disney Bags & Disney Purses

 The bags were all made using Vinyl (as in fabric vinyl, not the vinyl you buy on a roll – you could also use leather if you’d like), Cricut Permanent Vinyl, zippers and a bit of glue.
 On the back of each bag is a zipper so that you can reach your stuff easily!
 Also, if you didn’t want to make a cross-body bag you could totally turn these into pencil pouches!